musictopeople/tokio_postgres/README.md

 `sudo docker ps -a`

-Next I build the docker container

-`sudo docker build -t postgres-db`

-Then I start the docker container
+Then I build and start the postgres db docker container

-`sudo docker -d postgres-db`
+`sudo docker run --name postgres-db -p 5432:5432 -e POSTGRES_PASSWORD=changeit -d postgres-db`

 Go ahead and use diesel to run the migration which will add the greeting to the db.